-There are 4 primary methods to detect water leaks.
+There are 4 primary methods to detect water ruptures.
 These are:

-1. Thermal Imaging – An infrared camera pointed at an area will show lower energy levels in the area around a leak.
+1. Thermal Imaging – An infrared camera pointed at an area will show lower energy levels in the area.

 2. Acoustic Listening Device – Microphone held close to a wall.
 Sounds will be produced in areas where the pipe is cracked/leaking.

 3. Tracer Gas – Two gases are introduced into the piping system.
-Tracer gas will leak out where there is a leak in the pipes.
+Tracer gas will break out where there is a leak in the pipes.
 The gas itself is completely non-toxic.

-We at Reed plumbing use a combination of high-resolution thermal imaging in conjunction with acoustic listening devices to detect each and every potential leak in your home, in the fastest possible manner.
+We at Reed plumbing use a combination of high-resolution thermal imaging in conjunction with acoustic listening devices to detect each and every potential rupture in your home, in the fastest possible manner.

 Absolutely.
-There are leak detection tools on the market that can alert you to any leaks as they arise.
+There are leak detection tools on the market that can alert you to any breaks as they arise.
 This will save you time and money.
 However, it’s important to know the strengths and weaknesses of each device.
-Many of them will not suffice to detect all leaks, all of the time.
+Many of them will not suffice to detect all breaks, all of the time.
 Others work on certain pipe materials only.

-Leaks should never go ignored.
-Water leaks are bound to worsen over time and can cause expensive home damage.
+Water breaks are bound to worsen over time and can cause expensive home damage.
 If left alone and unfixed, it will start to increase your water bill, lower the water pressure around your house, cause bad odours, aid the development of mold and mildew, and can ultimately cause your house to be unsanitary and structurally unsafe to live in.
-Leaks should be addressed as soon as they are detected to avoid costly repairs down the line.
+Ruptures should be addressed as soon as they are detected to avoid costly repairs down the line.